vilmarcabanero/my-react-boilerplate-ts/README.md

 yarn
 ```

-3. Rename your package.json to my-app.
+3. Rename your package.json > "name" from my-react-boilerplate-ts to my-app.

 ## Features